arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-gs/content.md

 In order to control a LED connected to one of our pins, we first need to configure the pins behavior.
 After, we can set up the PWM.

 In the `pin1` variable we define what pin on the board we intend to use.
 We also define if it should be an input or output pin with `Pin.OUT_PP`.
-Lastly, we can set the behavior of the pull up resistor on the pin, for now we set it as `Pin.PULL_NONE`.
+Lastly, we can set the behaviour of the pull-up resistor on the pin, for now we set it as `Pin.PULL_NONE`.

 >For more info about the options available, please see [Here](https://docs.micropython.org/en/latest/library/pyb.Pin.html?)